circlecube/evans-block-theme/docs/talk-fse-ftw/business-card-block.md

 ## Business Card Block Pattern
-Block pattern to resemble a business card.
+Websites are the new business card right?
+You could literally do just this and have a personal site - the plus side here is it’s easy to keep current!
+Here's a block pattern to resemble a business card.
 Meant for a quick easy setup for a personal site.
 Create a site, make a single page template your home page and add this block pattern.
 Done.

 ### Block description
 Cover block with a background image.
 With a group block containing a header and paragraph and social links.